Giessrigl/SW_Deployment/Lab4/README.md

 1. Use a static cluster ip address in services.yaml instead of "None".
 2. Use an internal LoadBalancer instead of ClusterIP as type -> [Internal lb](https://docs.microsoft.com/en-us/azure/aks/internal-lb) and connect wordpress to the "external ip address" of mysql.
 3. Use the on-installation-created database for the Database Name to connect to (in the wordpressdeployment.yaml).
+4. Changed the mysql version (from 5.7 to 5.6) after a colleague explained the possibility of the mysql version not being compatible with the volume for the AKS.

 After identifying the problem (pod could not start because of the volume definition in mysqldeployment.yaml) I commented out the volume definition.
-I haven't found the error but a colleague explained the possibility of the mysql version not being compatible with the volume for the AKS.
+I haven't found a solution.

 ## Screenshots
 ![Website](MyWebsite.JPG)